-- The Well-being of Future Generations (Wales) Act 2015 requires public bodies to consider the long-term impacts of decisions in a number of ways.
-The relevant duties to the preparation of an environmental strategy for the Service fall under the heading 'A Resilient Wales': - 1) Biodiversity and Soil Maintain and enhance the natural environment through managing land appropriately to create healthy functioning ecosystems - 2) Natural Green Space Support social resilience and community well-being - 3) Knowledge of Nature Increase awareness of the importance of a biodiverse natural environment with healthy functioning ecosystems - 4) Water and Air Quality Support ecological resilience, making the environment healthier for wildlife and people
+- 3 The areas for inclusion in a draft Environmental Strategy were presented to members at a Working Group on 4 April 2023. - 4 Upon completion, this strategy will affirm existing legislative and policy commitments under the Well-being of Future Generations (Wales) Act 2015, the Environment (Wales) Act 2016 - The Well-being of Future Generations (Wales) Act 2015 requires public bodies to consider the long-term impacts of decisions in a number of ways.
+The relevant duties to the preparation of an environmental strategy for North Wales Fire and Rescue Service (the Service) fall under the heading 'A Resilient Wales': - a) Biodiversity and Soil Maintain and enhance the natural environment through managing land appropriately to create healthy functioning ecosystems. - b) Natural Green Space Support social resilience and community well-being.

-The Environment (Wales) Act 2016 sets out an ambition for the Welsh Government (WG) to reduce emissions of greenhouse gases in Wales to net zero by the year 2050.

-In accordance with this duty, the WG has prepared a series of interim carbon budgets, including under Carbon Budget 3 (CB3) an ambition for the Welsh public sector to be net zero carbon by 2030.
-This is binding on the WG as a whole, and not specific public bodies.

-The Service is a signatory to the Emergency Services Environment and Sustainability Group (ESESG) Sustainability Charter, which sets out the following relevant commitments:

-- 1) Work towards net zero carbon emissions through improving the energy efficiency of our estate and sustainable business and personal travel. - 2) Improve resource efficiency and adopt circular economy approaches to reducing waste and save money. - 3) Restore and enhance local biodiversity through considered management of our estates. - 4) Adapt to inevitable climate change through proactively managing our ability to respond to extreme weather events and changes to service demand. - 5) Take action to avoid or mitigate pollution of water courses. - 6) Minimise our reliance on fossil fuels by actively seeking to generate renewable energy at our sites, and through the adoption of greener technologies and fuels for our fleet.
+- c) Knowledge of Nature Increase awareness of the importance of a biodiverse natural environment with healthy functioning ecosystems. - d) Water and Air Quality Support ecological resilience, making the environment healthier for wildlife and people. - The Environment (Wales) Act 2016 sets out an ambition for the Welsh Government to reduce emissions of greenhouse gases in Wales to net zero by the year 2050. - In accordance with this duty, the Welsh Government has prepared a series of interim carbon budgets, including under Carbon Budget 3 (CB3), an ambition for the Welsh public sector to be net zero carbon by 2030.
+This is binding on the Welsh Government as a whole, and not specific public bodies. - 8 The Service is a signatory to the Emergency Services Environment and Sustainability Group (ESESG) Sustainability Charter, which sets out the following relevant commitments: - i.
+Work towards net zero carbon emissions through improving the energy efficiency of our estate and sustainable business and personal travel. - ii.
+Improve resource efficiency and adopt circular economy approaches to reducing waste and save money. - iii.
+Restore and enhance local biodiversity through considered management of our estates. - iv.
+Adapt to inevitable climate change through proactively managing our ability to respond to extreme weather events and changes to service demand. - v.
+Take action to avoid or mitigate pollution of water courses. - vi.
+Minimise our reliance on fossil fuels by actively seeking to generate renewable energy at our sites, and through the adoption of greener technologies and fuels for our fleet.